dotnet-presentations/xamarin/Introduction to Mobile Development with Xamarin/README.md

 ## Demo Walkthrough

 * Videos are embed into the power point (via YouTube).
-Feel free to reach out to James Montemagno at motz@microsoft.com for video download.
+You can download a local copy from [OneDrive](https://1drv.ms/u/s!AkidfXMX2kfFsDbScr_2oNOaIy8N?e=yDKJmp)